Understanding unit conversions¶

-In this tutorial we will exemplify how unit conversions play a role in the underlying QoolQit program compilation and execution.
-For that we will analyse the dynamics of one of the most fundamental algorithmic behaviours in the Rydberg analog model: the Rydberg blockade.
+In this tutorial we exemplify how unit conversions play a role in the underlying QoolQit program compilation and execution.
+We will analyze the dynamics of one of the most fundamental algorithmic behaviors in the Rydberg analog model: the Rydberg blockade.

-Let's now write a simple program in QoolQit to demonstrate the behaviour described.
-We will create a program for the \(r < 1\) regime (qubits are close), and one for the \(r > 1\) (qubits are far), and start by defining the drive of the program with two different durations.
+Let's now write a simple program in QoolQit to demonstrate the behavior described.
+We will create a program for the $r < 1$ regime (qubits are close), and one for the $r > 1$ (qubits are far), and start by defining the drive of the program with two different durations.

 import numpy as np